chrismurrph/default-db-format/README.md

  }
 ````

 *Fulcro Inspect* is normally ignored by *Default DB Format*.
-However it, or any other client app can be targeted using the lein `:default-db-format/config` key `:host-root-path`.
+However it, or any other client application can be targeted using the lein `:default-db-format/config` key `:host-root-path`.
 Here it was set to "fulcro.inspect.core/GlobalRoot".
-Messages in the browser console inform you of the names of (non-tool) apps that are discarded, in case *Default DB Format* has targeted the wrong one when you are developing a multiple app client.
+Messages in the browser console inform you of the names of (non-tool) applications that are discarded, in case *Default DB Format* has targeted the wrong one when you are developing a multiple application client.

 #### Fulcro

-Fulcro causes some de-normalization to your app's state, which is internalized by *Default DB Format*.
+Fulcro causes some de-normalization to your application's state, which is internalized by *Default DB Format*.
 If it were not, this is what the edn configuration delta would need to be:

 ````clojure
 {:skip-field-join :fulcro.ui.forms/form